jung235/pydiffuser/README.md

 This package mainly aims:
 - to share code to implement a numerical simulation on physical models written in various forms of [stochastic differential equations](https://en.wikipedia.org/wiki/Stochastic_differential_equation).
-- to revisit recent research highlights in non-equilibrium statistical physics.
+- to revisit recent research highlights in nonequilibrium statistical physics.
 - to reduce the repeated code on time-series data analysis, e.g., statistical analysis of [single-particle trajectory](https://en.wikipedia.org/wiki/Single-particle_trajectory) for [SPT](https://en.wikipedia.org/wiki/Single-particle_tracking) experiments.
 - to provide the skeleton of stochastic modeling for anyone interested in stochastic processes.